d3cline/aye-aye-foundation/readme.md

    - Minimalist and extensible design.

 ### **2. Escrow System** (In Development)
    A hybrid escrow solution combining blockchain transparency with Web2 compliance.
+Shippment fullfillment and escrow.
    **Key Features**:
    - Smart contract-based fund management.
    - Web2 dispute resolution with on-chain transparency.
    - Privacy-preserving payment options like Monero.
-   - Interfaces with web2 APIs and traditional LLC legal frameworks
+   - Interfaces with web2 shipping APIs and traditional LLC legal frameworks.

 ### **3. Point of Sale (POS)** (In Development)
    A modern POS system for hybrid commerce.